 Under natural conditions, the horse would eat for approximately 16-18 hours per day.
 During this time, saliva is produced in the mouth to lubricate the food before it is swallowed.
 Saliva is a natural defense against acidic gastric juices and is only produced when the horse chews, supplying bicarbonate, a buffer to help prevent damage to the lining of the stomach.

 The type of feed being consumed affects the amount of saliva produced.
 Researchers have found that when hay and fresh grass is consumed, the horse will produce 400-480 grams of saliva per 100 grams of dry matter.
-However, when a cereal-based feed is consumed, saliva production will drop by almost half to approximately 206 grams per 100 grams of dry matter, in turn greatly reducing the buffering capacity.
-For some horses, a forage-only diet isn’t enough to maintain the condition, especially in performance and working horses - hence the need for grain concentrate feeds.
+However, when a cereal-based feed is consumed, saliva production will drop by almost half to approximately 206 grams per 100 grams dry matter, in turn greatly reducing the buffering capacity.
+For some horses, a forage-only diet isn’t enough to maintain condition, especially performance and working horses.
+Hence the need for grain concentrate feeds.
 Keeping grain concentrate meals small and spreading them out over multiple feedings will help strike a balance.

 |Risk Factors for Gastric Ulcers

 Inadequate amount of forage

 Limited water intake

 ||NSAIDs, for example